ZiggyCreatures/FusionCache/docs/PluginSample.md

 ### Namespace

 You can of course use the namespace you prefer, but if you want to be in the common FusionCache namespace I'd suggest going with something like `ZiggyCreatures.Caching.Fusion.Plugins.BrandOrCompanyOrFeatureSubject.MyPlugin` to keep everything in place and make it such that any other potential plugin will not collide with others.
-Some examples

 ### Xml Comments